sbharadwajj/sbharadwajj.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a full-time research intern at the [Perceiving Systems Department](https://ps.is.mpg.de/) at Max-Planck Institute of Intelligent Systems, Tübingen, Germany.
+I am a Ph.D. student at the [Perceiving Systems Department](https://ps.is.mpg.de/) at Max-Planck Institute of Intelligent Systems, Tübingen, Germany.
 I am advised by [Michael Black](https://ps.is.mpg.de/person/black) and [Victoria Fernández Abrevaya](https://vabrevaya.github.io/).

 My research interest lies in the intersection of computer vision and computer graphics.
-I am particularly interested in reconstructing 3D models from 2D images.
+I am particularly interested in relighting and inverse rendering.

 I completed my masters in Machine Learning at the [University of Tübingen](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studiengaenge/machine-learning/) and I worked in the Autonomous Vision Group for my masters thesis, supervised by [Andreas Geiger](https://www.cvlibs.net/).
 My thesis focused on improving 3D reconstruction of static urban environments by exploring the benefits of depth information for radiance fields.